clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Other Modules.md

     * Does require that there is a large list of pre-generated tokens.

 ### Sequencer: Live Capture
-* Let's dive into the process of using the Sequencer's live capture for entropy analysis on the anti-bruteforce token used in the admin login form.
+* Use Sequencer's live capture for entropy analysis on the anti-bruteforce token used in the admin login form.
-* First, capture a request to http://10.10.112.89/admin/login/ in the Proxy.
-Right-click on the request and select Send to Sequencer.
+* Capture a request to `http://website.thm/admin/login/` in the Proxy.
+* Right-click on the request and select **Send to Sequencer**.
-* In the "Token Location Within Response" section, we can select between Cookie, Form field, and Custom location.
-Since we're testing the loginToken in this case, select the "Form field" radio button and choose the loginToken from the dropdown menu:
+* In the 'Token Location Within Response' section, select the **Form field** radio button and choose the `loginToken` from the dropdown menu.
-* In this situation, we can safely leave all other options at their default values.
-So, click on the Start live capture button.
+* Leave all other options at their default values and click on the **Start live capture** button.
 * A new window will pop up indicating that a live capture is in progress and displaying the number of tokens captured so far.
-Wait until a sufficient number of tokens are captured (approximately 10,000 should suffice); the more tokens we have, the more precise our analysis will be.
+* Wait until a sufficient number of tokens are captured (approximately 10,000 should suffice).
+  * The more tokens we have, the more precise the analysis will be.
-* Once around 10,000 tokens are captured, click on Pause and then select the Analyze now button:
+* Once around 10,000 tokens are captured, click on **Pause** and then select the **Analyze now** button.
-* It's important to note that we could have also chosen to Stop the capture.
-However, by opting to pause, we keep the option to resume the capture later if the report doesn't have enough samples to accurately calculate the token's entropy.
+* Note that there is also a button to **Stop** the capture.
+  * By opting to pause, the option is still available to resume the capture later if the report does not have enough samples to accurately calculate the token's entropy.
+* Could have also selected the 'Auto analyse' checkbox if periodic updates on the analysis was required.
-* If we wished for periodic updates on the analysis, we could have also selected the "Auto analyse" checkbox.
-This option tells Burp to perform the entropy analysis after every 2000 requests, providing frequent updates that will become increasingly accurate as more samples are loaded into Sequencer.
+  * This option tells Burp to perform the entropy analysis after every 2000 requests, providing frequent updates that will become increasingly accurate as more samples are loaded into Sequencer.
-* At this point, it's also worth noting that we could choose to copy or save the captured tokens for further analysis at a later time.
+* Could now choose to copy or save the captured tokens for further analysis at a later time.
-* Upon clicking the Analyze now button, Burp will analyse the token's entropy and generate a report.
+* Burp will analyse the token's entropy and generate a report after clicking the **Analyze now** button.

 ### Sequencer: Analysis
 * Now that we have a report for the entropy analysis of our token, it's time to analyse it!